esnet/react-timeseries-charts/docs/areachart.md

 #### axis

-Reference to the axis which provides the vertical scale for ## drawing.
+Reference to the axis which provides the vertical scale for the chart rendering.
 In the above example, the `axis="traffic"` refers to the YAxis of `id="traffic"`.

 #### series